Criticism of Islamism: Emphasis on early Islam

-Nor do Islamists agree on when true and original Islam was in existence.
+Islamists do not agree on when true and original Islam was in existence.
 Abul Ala Maududi indicates it was the era of the Prophet and the 30-year reign of the four "rightly guided caliphs" (Rashidun).
-Qutb's brother Muhammad thought the only time "Islam was ... enforced in its true form" was for fifteen years, during the first two caliphs, plus three years from 717 to 720 A.D.
-For the Shiite Ayatollah Khomeini, the five-year reign of Caliph Ali was the truly Islamic era Muslims should imitate.
+Qutb's brother Muhammad thought the only time "Islam was ... enforced in its true form" following the death of Muhammad was for fifteen years, during the first two caliphs, plus three years from 717 to 720 A.D.
+For the Shiite Ayatollah Khomeini, the reign of Muhammad and the five-year reign of Caliph Ali were the truly Islamic eras Muslims should imitate.

-Meddeb protests that this excludes not only any non-Muslim culture, but most of Muslim history including the Golden Age of Islam: "How can one benefit from the past and the present if one comes to the conclusion that the only Islam that conforms to the sovereignty of God is that of Medina the first four caliphs? ...
-Can one still ... love and respond to the beauties handed down by the many peoples of Islam through the variety of their historic contribution?"
-He and at least one other author (Tarek Osman) have questioned how perfect an era was where three of the first four caliphs were assassinated, while "enmities" and "factional disputes" and "almost continuous embarrassing episodes of blood-letting and internal struggles" were played out.
-Meddeb points out the celebration of rightly guided originated a century later with Ibn Hanbal.
+Meddeb protests that this excludes not only any non-Muslim culture, but most of Muslim history including the Golden Age of Islam:

+He and at least one other author (Tarek Osman) have questioned how perfect an era was where three of the first four caliphs were assassinated, while "enmities" and "factional disputes" and "almost continuous embarrassing episodes of blood-letting and internal struggles", were played out.
+Meddeb points out the celebration of rightly guided originated not shortly after their end but generations later, with conservative scholar Ibn Hanbal.

 Unification of religion and state

 One of the most commonly quoted slogans in the movement is that of the Muslim Brotherhood: `al-islam dinun was dawlatun` (Islam is a religion and a state).
-But, as one critic complains, the slogan "is neither a verse of the Qur'an nor a quote from a hadith but a 19th century political slogan popularised by the Salafi movement". – an origin in 19th-century being problematic for a belief system predicated on following the scripture revealed, and the ways of those who lived, twelve centuries earlier.
+But, as one critic complains, the slogan "is neither a verse of the Qur'an nor a quote from a hadith but a 19th-century political slogan popularised by the Salafi movement" — an origin in 19th-century being problematic for a belief system predicated on following the scripture revealed, and the ways of those who lived, twelve centuries earlier.